Venantius Fortunatus: Works

 Fortunatus wrote panegyrics and other types of poems, including praise, eulogies, personal poems to bishops and friends alike, consolations and poems in support of political issues, particularly those presented by his friends Gregory of Tours and Radegunde.
 His eleven books of poetry contain his surviving poems, all ordered chronologically and by importance of subject.
-For instance, a poem about God will come before the panegyric to a king, which will come before a eulogy to a bishop.
-This collection of poems is the main primary source for writing about his life.
+For instance, a poem about God naturally comes before the panegyric for a king, which in turn will come before a eulogy for a bishop.
+This collection of poems is the main primary source for any deductions about Fortunatus' his life.

 His verse is important in the development of later Latin literature, largely because he wrote at a time when Latin prosody was moving away from the quantitative verse of classical Latin and towards the accentual meters of medieval Latin.
 His style sometimes suggests the influence of Hiberno-Latin, in learned Greek coinages that occasionally appear in his poems.